REF consultancy service

 Journalism in clean energy

-David Strahan is a writer and editor specialising in clean energy.
-He has written extensively for New Scientist and Bloomberg New Energy Finance, including several chapters each year for its annual Global Trends in Energy Investment report.
-He has also written for the Telegraph, Guardian, Independent on Sunday, Evening Standard, and magazines including Prospect, Utility Week, Windpower Monthly, Petroleum Review, Energy World, NewsBase, Geoscientist, Sustainable Business and the Ecologist.
+As a writer and editor, I have concentrated wholly on clean energy for well over a decade.
+I have written extensively for Bloomberg New Energy Finance, including several chapters each year for its Global Trends in Energy Investment report, and New Scientist.
+I have also written for the Telegraph, Guardian, Independent on Sunday, Evening Standard, and magazines including Prospect, Utility Week, Windpower Monthly, Petroleum Review, Energy World, NewsBase, Geoscientist, Sustainable Business and the Ecologist.

 Commercial writing and editing

-David also takes on commercial report writing and editing work for selected projects in the clean energy sector, such as Powering West Midlands Growth: A Regional Approach to Clean Energy Innovation, which he wrote for the Energy Capital Policy Commission.
+I also take on commercial report writing and editing work for selected projects in the clean energy sector, such as Powering West Midlands Growth: A Regional Approach to Clean Energy Innovation, which I wrote for the Energy Capital Policy Commission.

 “David Strahan did invaluable work for our inquiry into clean energy innovation in the West Midlands.
 He helped the Commission produce an 80 page report to make its case, which was powerfully argued and beautifully written.”